nyaruka/goflow/docs/md/sessions.md

 Events are created when a webhook is called.
 The event contains the status and status code of the response, as well as a full dump of the request and response.
-If this event has a `reult_name`, then applying this event creates a new result with that name.
+If this event has a `result_name`, then applying this event creates a new result with that name.
 If the webhook returned valid JSON, that will be accessible through `extra` on the result.